 Used to round off bolt heads.
 If nothing else is available, they can also be used to transfer intense welding heat to the palm of your hand.

 Unique screw that is often tightened or loosened with the a Phillips screwdriver (that normally will slip before proper torque can be applied).
 If you have a genuine non-slipping Posi-driv screwdriver, you may consider yourself either a nerd or 'informed'.
-If you know what a Reed & Prince screwdriver is, you ARE a nerd.
+If you know what a Reed & Prince screwdriver is, you ARE a REAL nerd.
 If you know what a Frearson is, you are so old that you already have ordered a headstone and have a pre-paid funeral contract.